feerposser/docker-env-list-tutorial/readme.md

 4. - [x] A `Dockerfile` for building `Docker image`
 5. - [x] A `docker-compose.yml` file for up the service container with environments variables

 We're not going to learn Docker or Docker Compose from scratch.
-This tutorial assumes that you know the basics of each one of then.
+This tutorial assumes that you know the basics of each one of them.

 <br>
 <hr>
 <br>

-### 1 - creating docker image
+### 1 - creating a docker image
-> This section it'll be important if you're not running on docker compose where we can build an image automatically.
+> This section will be important if you're not running on docker compose where we can build an image automatically.

 <details>
 <summary>click to view</summary>
 First things first, let's create the image that will be used to start the container.
-For doing that just type it the following command inside the Dockerfile directory:
+To do that just type it the following command inside the Dockerfile directory:

 `docker build . -t docker-tutorial-image`

-This will build an image based on Dockerfile with tag 'docker-tutorial-image' or whatever other name you want to.
+This will build an image based on Dockerfile with the tag 'docker-tutorial-image' or whatever other name you want.

-After building, you can check this out to have sure that everything is fine just typing the command bellow for list all available image:
+After building it, you can check it out to have sure that everything is fine just typing the command below for to list all available images:

 `docker images`

-<div align="center"><small>If the build was executed if no error, you'll see your image in the list.</small></div>
+<div align="center"><small>If the build was executed with no error, you'd see its image in the list.</small></div>
 </details>

 <br>